surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.4
 Stable Tag: 2.0.4

-Sharpen and improve WordPress thumbnails and resized images for social sharing and better SEO.
+Sharpen and Improve WordPress Thumbnails and Resized Images for Social Sharing and Better SEO.

 == Description ==